Remote Control for programmable displays by MKT Systemtechnik

 For example, if the remote control interface is a CAN bus port (not CANopen), you may now connect MKT's CAN Tester for Windows to establish the remote control connection.

 Since 2010, in addition to the "high voltage" activation of the remote control function, certain devices can also be forced into remote control operation through a special code sequence sent through a certain communication channel.
 The programming tools can send such a sequence to force the device into remote control mode; use the function Transfer ...
 Connect Remote Device in the tool's main menu.
-Details about the simple terminal client built inside the programming tool will follow in one of the next chapters.
+Details about the simple 'terminal' client built inside the programming tool will follow in one of the next chapters.

 Main system menu (1)